 Who we are

-The Biochemical Society is a Registered Charity no. 253894 and Registered Company no. 892796, limited by guarantee.
+The Biochemical Society is a Registered Charity no. 253894 and Registered Company in England and Wales (no. 892796), limited by guarantee.
 We are registered with the Information Commissioner’s Office (no. Z5546006) in the UK under the Data Protection Act 1998.

 What we collect

 The types of personal information we collect may include your title, first name, surname, gender, date of birth, your qualifications, home and work contact details (telephone, fax, street address, email address, credit card details or bank details) and your mailing address.
 We may also collect information relating to your employment, including where you are currently employed, your job title, areas of interest/expertise and your job function if this is relevant to your membership.
 In applications for some categories of membership we ask you to identify a referee and to provide contact information for them.

 When purchasing a product, your credit card details are also collected, and are temporarily stored until we have processed your order.

 The Biochemical Society and Portland Press Ltd respects the privacy of its members, authors, customers and website users, and aims to act consistently with the Data Protection Act.

 Generally, the Biochemical Society collects personal information directly from you or via our website forms.
 For example, we collect personal information when you:

 - Deal with us in person, by telephone, letter, fax or email

 - Fill out and submit a Membership Application form